harrison-broadbent/personal_site/source/blog/cool-native-html-elements.html.md

 - The first button has `popovertarget="modal"`, matching the dialog's ID, and the dialog has `popover="auto"`.
 With these two parameters set, clicking the button will open the dialog.
 - The second button closes the modal.
 It has `popovertarget="modal"` and `popovertargetaction="hide"`, closing the modal when clicked.
 - We style the modal's background with the `backdrop:` Tailwind CSS selector.
-For regular CSS, you can use the `.modal::backdrop` pseudoclass.
+For regular CSS, you can use the `#modal::backdrop` pseudoclass.

 > Originally, to open the `<dialog>`, I used a button with `onclick="document.getElementById('modal').showModal()"`.
 A very smart reader pointed out though that the popover spec supports opening dialogs with native HTML.
 >